 This Modification should be made to lower greenhouse gas emissions and customer bills.
-We are currently in a climate emergency, and as such also signed up to the COP 26's Global Methane Pledge to reduce the output of methane by 30%.5
+We are currently in a climate emergency, and as such also signed up to the COP 26's Global Methane Pledge to reduce the output of methane by 30%.6

 If Daily Metered and Non-Daily Metered volumes are substituted from Total LDZ throughput, there are currently two mechanisms that are used to account for any gas that is missing: Shrinkage and Unidentified Gas (UIG).
 First Shrinkage is removed from any missing gas and the rest is deemed to be UIG.
 UIG is then distributed amongst Shippers by the independent expertise of the Allocation of an Unidentified Gas Expert (AUGE).
-If GDNs under-report Shrinkage the extra cost is ultimately fed through to the customer via the Shipper/Supplier relationship as UIG is a line item in the Price Cap.
+If GDNs under-report Shrinkage the extra cost is ultimately fed through to the customer via the Shipper/Supplier relationship, as UIG is a line item in the Price Cap.
 In parallel, under the mains replacement programme, GDNs will also be under-incentivised to find and fix gas leaks.
+Unfortunately, Shippers have no way to reduce the causes of Shrinkage model error.

-Making changes to the SLM is also met with resistance by GDNs - see Shrinkage Forum minutes throughout the years for attempts by Shippers to make GDNs accountable for Shrinkage model error - who are protective over their calculation.
-This understandable: if GDNs were obliged to purchase 3 TWhs of natural gas as it is found to be due to gas leaks Shrinkage model error the financial impact would be significant.

-At a price cap of £0.13 per kWh, 3 Twhs equates to £390,000,000.
+Making changes to the SLM is also met with strong resistance by GDNs - see Shrinkage Forum minutes throughout the years for attempts by Shippers to make GDNs accountable for Shrinkage model error - who are protective over their calculation.
+This is understandable: if GDNs were obliged to purchase 3 TWh of gas as it is found to be due to Shrinkage model error the financial impact would be significant.
+At a price cap of £0.08 per kWh, 3 TWh equates to £240,000,000.
 Around 12 TWh of UIG are currently paid for by Shippers.

-Throughout the years, constant efforts to amend the SLM by Shippers have been shot downdisregarded by the GDNs.
-This has meant that the majority of Shippers no longer attend the Shipper Forum.
+Throughout the years, efforts to amend the SLM by Shippers have been disregarded by the GDNs.
+This has meant that most Shippers no longer attend the Shipper Forum.
 The argument against amending the SLM is usually that it is set in the licence and unalterable.
 Other arguments are based on the cost of making a change to the SLM being too expensive.
+If GDNs are underreporting Shrinkage by 30-35% as found in the independent study by ICL, then the business case for change is not only sufficient, it is compelling.

-This Modification seeks to navigate around any licence concerns by creating a new mechanism that sits alongside the SLM, but does not amend it in any way.
-It also seeks to allay cost concerns, by implementing a role that will retrieve data based on its merits, rather than the inherent bias of a UNC Party.
+This Modification seeks to navigate around any licence concerns by creating a new mechanism that sits alongside the SLM but does not amend the SLM in any way.
+It also seeks to allay cost concerns, by implementing a role that will retrieve data based on its merits, rather than the inherent bias of an UNC Party.